CWood-sdf/spaceport.nvim/README.md

         "recents",
     },

+    -- toggle or set file and directory icons.
+    --  For example, `{ File = "", Dir = "" }` can be used to prefix entries with icons depending on the type
+    --  This example will be used if set to true. icons = false

     -- For true speed, it has the type string[][],
     --  each element of the shortcuts array contains two strings, the first is the key, the second is a match string to a directory
     --   for example, I have ~/.config/nvim as shortcut f, so I can type `f` to go to my neovim dotfiles, this is set with { { "f", ".config/nvim" } }